matteyas/replace-text/README.md

 1. Clone this repository
 2. Run enable_replacements.cmd whenever you want to use the script

+If you have AutoHotkey installed, the .ahk script will be used, otherwise the compiled binary will be used.
 ## Usage
 First make sure that the script is running (see installation instructions)